malaybaku/VMagicMirrorManual/en_about_settings.md

 ## 3.3.
 Layout

-In `Layout` tab you can access to the parameters to adjust surrounding device layout like camera, keyboard, mouse pad, and gamepad.
+In `Layout` tab you can access to the parameters to adjust surrounding device layout like camera, keyboard, gamepad, etc.

 [![Layout Tab](./images/about_settings/img01_050_layout_tab.png)](./images/about_settings/img01_050_layout_tab.png){: data-lightbox="img01_050"}